Rolv-Arild/Necto/README.md

 1) clone this repo

-2) Make a symlink in the Necto training folder: mklink /D C:\<DOWNLOAD_PATH>\Necto\training\training C:\<DOWNLOAD_PATH>\Necto\training
+2) Make a symlink in the Necto training folder in an cmd with Admin:

+mklink /D C:\<DOWNLOAD_PATH>\Necto\training\training C:\<DOWNLOAD_PATH>\Necto\training

 3) Run runDistributedWorker.bat